barttom/itunes-top-hundred/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##About
+## About

-This is simpley appfor displaying top 100 albums form iTunes store.
+This is simply app for displaying top 100 albums form iTunes store.

 https://barttom.github.io/itunes-top-hundred/